 If you don’t have a separate mobile website and it offers responsiveness across different platforms you’ll need to adjust Analytics’ data to differentiate between users accessing your website.

-➢ Specify range of data on top of analytics dashboard
+➢ Specify the range of data on top of the analytics dashboard

 ➢ Under the audience tab in left sidebar select mobile-> overview.